MaxWED567/nsa-impl/README.md

 ## Acknowledgments

 This implementation uses components from [flash-linear-attention](https://github.com/fla-org/flash-linear-attention), specifically the parallel NSA implementation for the two-pass variant.
 We thank the FLA team for their excellent work on efficient attention mechanisms.

+## Learn More

+For a deep dive into sparse attention mechanisms and NSA's architecture, check out our blog post: [Sparsity is Cool?](https://www.tilderesearch.com/blog/sparse-attn)